LLNL/lbann/docs/running_lbann.rst

     "input error signals" (objective function gradients w.r.t. output tensors) from its children and sends "output error signals" (objective function gradients w.r.t. input tensors) to its parents.
-If the layer has any associated weights, it will also compute objective function gradients w.r.t. the weights.
+If the layer has any associated weight tensors, it will also compute objective function gradients w.r.t. the weight tensors.

   - Most layers require a specific number of parents and children, but LBANN will insert layers into the graph if there is a mismatch and